Advent at St. Peter's

 The Advent wreath is a visual symbol marking the progress of the season of Advent.
 Advent wreaths are traditionally a circle of evergreens with four candles, in either purple or blue, to symbolize the four weeks of Advent.
 Perhaps tradition appeals to you, or perhaps you'd like to try something new this year!
 Check out Pinterest or Etsy for some creative new takes on this wonderful tradition, or simply place four candles of any color on a tray on the table.
 One of our favorite websites, Grow Christians, has a great article on making your own family Advent wreath.
 Children love the anticipation of lighting the candles each night, adding a new candle each week.

 We are pleased to offer this wonderful resource from Illustrated Children's Ministry this season.
 This includes some beautiful, modern coloring pages illustrating the themes of the Gospel passages from this season, as well as some accessible reflection and devotional activities designed to engage both adults and children.
-We have copies available in the narthex or the Children's Resource Corner in the back of the church, but you can also order your own set of Coloring Pages and the Devotional Guide.
+We have copies available in the narthex or the Children's Resource Corner in the back of the church.
 Also recommended: their Illustrated Advent for Families!

 A Jesse Tree is a tree decorated with ornaments that symbolize a series of Bible stories leading up to the birth of Jesus.
 It is a wonderful activity for Advent because it symbolizes the waiting and preparation for the coming of our Lord into our lives.
 Trees can be big or small, and the internet, especially Pinterest, has lots of ideas for all sorts of ornaments, from humble and homemade to heirloom quality.
 There are Bible verses to go with each symbol, which can be read as part of Advent devotions.